 Bernina Embroidery Software Version 7 by Wilcom

 Applique It! by Amazing Designs

 Each digitizing software will give its unique format which a particular machine can run to make it into a patch.
-The file formats fall under two categories one is the source format which is the primary file format of the embroidery digitizing software and the second file format is the machine formats which are specific to a particular brand of embroidery machine.
-The major difference between the source file format and the machine file formats is that primary file formats are easily editable; that is they can be easily resized, edited and scaled whereas the same is not possible with machine file formats.
+The file formats fall under two categories one is the source format which is the primary file format of the embroidery digitizing software and the second file format is the machine formats that are specific to a particular brand of embroidery machine.
+The major difference between the source file format and the machine file formats is that primary file formats are easily editable; that is they can be easily resized, edited, and scaled whereas the same is not possible with machine file formats.

 Here are some embroidery machines and the source file formats which run on them:-